bytedeco/javacpp-presets/tritonserver/README.md

 This sample is the Java implementation of the simple example written for the [C API](https://github.com/triton-inference-server/server/blob/main/docs/inference_protocols.md#c-api).

-### Steps to run any binary linked to Triton Inference Server using JavaCPP inside an NGC container
+### Steps to run your *.java files with Triton Inference Server using JavaCPP inside an NGC container

 To run your code, you will need to: